 Sample Street Food

 I love Thai food and Bangkok is a foodie haven.
 I would have loved to have been able to fit in a food tour in Bangkok, but time was obviously of the essence.
 The next best thing was to sample some of the amazing street food on offer.
 I know what your thinking.
-Street food is not the safest of options but taking a (calculated!) risk every now and then is half the fun of travelling.
-There were lots of tempting options at Chatuchak but as it was very early in the morning and my taste in breakfast leans more towards toast and vegemite than chicken satay sticks, fried spicy squid and green quails eggs, so we decided to pass in the hopes that we would pick something up later on in the day.
+Street food is not the safest of options, but taking a (calculated!) risk every now and then is half the fun of travelling.
+There were lots of tempting options at Chatuchak, but as it was very early in the morning and my taste in breakfast leans more towards toast and vegemite than chicken satay sticks, fried spicy squid and green quails eggs, so we decided to pass in the hopes that we would pick something up later on in the day.
 Unfortunately it didn’t quite pan out as the only other options we saw looked decidedly dodgey.
 To redeem ourselves we did try some delicious crepes from street vendors when we got back to Phuket.
 A seriously delicious bargain at 60 baht a pop (AUD 2.40).
 If street food is not your thing why not try one of these vegan restaurants in Bangkok for something a little different.

 Collect Hard Rock Glass

 Hark Rock Cafe’s are pretty much the same the world over but this was a MUST do on our trip because I am a hurricane glass collector.
 This is #49 in my collection and I have drunk the cocktail from every single one of them.
 An alcohol fueled travel map if you like.
 I still have three still to collect in Thailand; Koh Samui, Chiang Mai and Pattaya.
 I’ll be in Koh Samui in March 2019 and Chiang Mai on October 2019.
 Pattaya will just have to wait a little longer.

 Cocktails Under The Stars